A Canonical Semi-Deterministic Transducer: Ordering maximal antichains

 \begin{Definition} For $P$ and $Q$, sets of strings over some common alphabet, we say that $P <_{ac} Q$ ($P$ is ``antichain less than" $Q$) if either \begin{itemize} \item $|P| < |Q|$, or \item $|P| = |Q|$ and, for all $x\in P$ and $y\in Q$, if $x \parallel y$, then $x\prec y$. \end{itemize} \end{Definition}

 We will use valid antichains to parse a set of strings as one would parse a single string into a prefix and suffix.
 The validity of an antichain ensures that the corresponding suffix set is well-defined.
-When parsing sets of strings, we will often use the following operations.